 Two themes have been impressed upon me by the Holy Spirit as dominant emphases for the website’s sermons and bible studies.
 These two topics reflect what I believe to be God our Father’s intentions for the website.

-Why have I written this short testimony?
+Why have I written this short personal testimony?
 What is the ‘takeaway’ for you?
 Simply this: We can plan, rationalize, and intellectualize the Lord’s work until we’re blue in the face, yet still get very little done for the Lord.
 Or we can listen to Him, listen for God’s voice daily, even moment by moment, and get those “words from God” that can change our lives dramatically for the better.
-I am blessed in these, my retired senior years, to have heard a word from the Lord that allows me to continue to serve and honor Him, and hopefully bear some spiritual fruit, consistent with the declining energies of my older years.
+I am blessed in these, my retired senior years, to have heard a word from God that allows me to continue to serve and honor Him, and hopefully bear some spiritual fruit, consistent with the declining energies of my older years.

 You too, no matter what your gender or age, can hear from God, not just occasionally, but throughout your life.
 Remember that even our Lord Jesus Himself said, “The Son can do nothing by himself; he can do only what he sees his Father doing” (John 5:19) … and “whatever I say is just what the Father has told me to say” (John 12:50).
-Jesus received an ongoing revelation of what God the Father wanted said and done.
+Jesus received an ongoing divine revelation of what God the Father wanted said and done.
 We believers are “joint-heirs with Christ” (Romans 8:17).
 We too can hear from God concerning His plans, purposes, and callings for our lives.

 Open your hearts daily for a “word from God” to direct your path, your words, your actions.
 It doesn’t need to be God thundering mightily from Mount Sinai!
 It will most often be His “still small voice,” as Elijah heard it (1 Kings 19:12).
 It may come from His word the bible, in times of prayer, during worship at church or by yourself, or simply in the course of everyday activities.
 Remember, I heard a word from the Lord that changed the course of my life while standing in my garage!
 Stay open … listen for Him … dedicate and sanctify each day to Him … and you may be amazed at the remarkable plans that He reveals to you for your life.
 God bless you on this exciting journey!